maykinmedia/notifications-api-common/docs/quickstart.rst

 Make sure you also have the ``Sites`` set up correctly, as the domain configured there is used to build the documentation URL.

-After entering the configuration, you can register your 'kanaal' - this action is idempotent:
+After entering the configuration, you can register your channels - this action is idempotent:

 .. code-block:: bash